AdobeDocs/learning-manager.en/help/migrated/getting-started-with-live-hub/create-a-live-hub-session.md

 ## Add Instructors using Instructor Finder

 Instead of searching for and adding Instructors manually, use **Instructor Finder** to receive AI-powered Instructor recommendations for the session.
 Instructor Finder matches instructors based on the course details and required skills, while also considering the organization's holiday calendar, Instructor availability, and Instructor utilization to suggest the most suitable instructors.
-View **Instructor management** for more information.
+View [Add and manage Instructors](./instructor-management.md) for more information.

 >[!NOTE]
 >
 > Instructor Finder appears only if your Administrator has enabled the Instructor Finder Assistant in the Live Hub settings.
-View **Enable Live Hub** for more information.
+View [Enable Live Hub](../administrators/feature-summary/enable-live-hub.md) for more information.

 To add Instructors using Instructor Finder: